Culture and Museums Archives

 Are you a budding culture-vulture?
 Get under the skin of your new home with a visit to some of these expat-friendly museums and cultural centers:

+The Johan Cruijff ArenA is the home stadium of Amsterdam’s Ajax football club.
+Named after the Dutch footballing legend, the stadium also hosts international matches, concerts and other large events.
+The Johan Cruijff ArenA also hosts stadium tours for fans.

+NEMO Science Museum is a science discovery center located in central Amsterdam.
+The museum has five floors packed with high-tech exhibitions, experiments and demonstrations for visitors of all ages.
+So, for a great day out for the whole family, head to NEMO Science Museum.

-StubHub is an international online ticketing portal operating in Luxembourg.
+StubHub is an international online ticketing portal operating in the Netherlands.
 Their easy-to-use platform lets you buy and resell sought-after tickets for the biggest live sports and entertainment events.
 Whether you want tickets for a top-tier soccer match or your favorite singer, find them with StubHub.

 Are you an expat service provider?
 Add your services to the Expatica Directory!Add listing